-- 3.1.1 Taking all necessary action for the effective day-to-day management, administration, deployment of staff, procurement of resources in line with all approved policies, procedures and plans as considered necessary and supervision of the directorate and its services and facilities for which the officer is responsible. - 3.1.2 Implementing those strategies, service reviews, programmes, actions, events and initiatives which the officer is responsible for, as set out in agreed council plans (refer to 1.3.2) subject to regular reporting to the relevant committee and to the expenditure being within agreed budgets. - 3.1.3 Engaging and procuring external consultancy, research and other such assistance, following agreed procurement procedures and within the agreed Framework for Use of External Consultancy. - 3.1.4 Making initial applications for grant funding from external bodies in line with all approved policies, procedures and plans (provided there is no financial commitment for the council) where time constraints prohibit council approval and any decision to proceed remains subject to committee approval. - 3.1.5 Developing and implementing specific promotions, schemes and events, waiving fees and taking other measures to take account of market conditions to promote and protect the reputation of the council. - 3.1.6 In consultation with the council's Legal Adviser(s), initiating legal proceedings in regard to the recovery of debt(s), the enforcement of contractual rights, the prosecution of statutory offences and the instituting and defending of claims and proceedings affecting the officer's department. - 3.1.7 Entering into pre-contract discussions with external agencies and other organisations concerning the provision of services and facilities. - 3.1.8 Obtain legal advice on corporate, legislative and operational matters when required. - 3.1.9 Assume delegated authority for projects after consultation with the relevant Chairperson and Party Leaders Forum with council approval where timescales or size of projects demand that matters cannot be brought to a committee or council meeting.
-Where additional delegated powers are believed to be required, a paper to council will be provided in each case containing recommendations for consideration. - 3.1.10 Agree and settle claims as part of the council approved non-convention insurance model in the best interests of the council, after consideration of advices given by council's employers and public/products liability insurance claims management, in line with limits outlined in the Financial Regulations. - 3.1.11 Approve variations in capital contracts in accordance with the limits stated in the Financial Regulations.
+- 3.1.1 Taking all necessary action for the effective day-to-day management, administration, deployment of staff, procurement of resources in line with all approved policies, procedures and plans as considered necessary and supervision of the directorate and its services and facilities for which the officer is responsible. - 3.1.2 Implementing those strategies, service reviews, programmes, actions, events and initiatives which the officer is responsible for, as set out in agreed Council plans (refer to 1.3.2) subject to regular reporting to the relevant Committee and to the expenditure being within agreed budgets. - 3.1.3 Engaging and procuring external consultancy, research and other such assistance, following agreed procurement procedures and within the agreed Framework for Use of External Consultancy. - 3.1.4 Making initial applications for grant funding from external bodies in line with all approved policies, procedures and plans (provided there is no financial commitment for the Council) where time constraints prohibit Council approval and any decision to proceed remains subject to Committee approval. - 3.1.5 Developing and implementing specific promotions, schemes and events, waiving fees and taking other measures to take account of market conditions to promote and protect the reputation of the Council. - 3.1.6 In consultation with the Council's Legal Adviser(s), initiating legal proceedings about the recovery of debt(s), the enforcement of contractual rights, the prosecution of statutory offences and the instituting and defending of claims and proceedings affecting the officer's Department. - 3.1.7 Entering into pre-contract discussions with external agencies and other organisations concerning the provision of services and facilities. - 3.1.8 Obtain Legal advice on corporate, legislative and operational matters when required. - 3.1.9 Assume delegated authority for projects after consultation with the relevant Chairperson and Party Leaders Forum with Council approval where timescales or size of projects demand that matters cannot be brought to a Committee or Council meeting.
+Where additional delegated powers are believed to be required, a paper to Council will be provided in each case containing recommendations for consideration.

+- 3.1.10 Agree and settle claims as part of the council approved non-convention insurance model in the best interests of the council, after consideration of advices given by Councils Employers and public /products liability insurance claims management, in line with limits outlined in the financial regulations. - 3.1.11 Approve variations in capital contracts in accordance with the limits stated in the financial regulations.